 - Students who wish to pursue a master's degree may complete their fourth IFLR certificate course while enrolled at the MSU College of Law.

 Two master's degrees are offered in Global Food Law.
 The Master of Laws (LL.M.) program is for practicing attorneys and those who already hold a law degree.
 The Master of Jurisprudence (M.J.) program is for students who do not have a law degree.
-Please contact Leslie Johnson at firstname.lastname@example.org for more information.
+Please contact firstname.lastname@example.org to learn more.